contractlevel/yield/README.md

 ![Withdraw on Child when Remote Child is Strategy](./diagrams/withdraw/onChild-isRemoteChild.jpg)

+To clarify what is happening in this final image: when the withdraw is initiated by burning YieldCoin with `transferAndCall()`, the strategy is fetched from the parent, then the YieldCoin/share burn amount is sent to the strategy, and then `USDC` is sent to the withdrawer.

 ## Deploying

 The `ParentPeer` (`ParentCLF`) should be deployed first.
 This script will also deploy the `ParentRebalancer`, and YieldCoin `Share` and `SharePool` contracts, as well as call the necessary functions to make the pool permissionless and integrate it with CCIP.
 It also grants mint and burn roles for YieldCoin to the `ParentPeer` and CCIP pool, as well as setting storage in `ParentRebalancer`.